 However, if you are actively targeting marketing or advertising campaigns at EU citizens, you are likely to fall under the requirement.

-What an EU Representative does
+What does an EU Representative do?

 You’ve established you need an EU Representative?
 You need to know what their responsibilities are before finding a company to provide this service.

 Your EU representative has the following core responsibilities: